 If you want to find out a bit more about the glorious sentinel chickens, check out the YouTube video below.
-Adorable, aren’t they?

 Another reason for there being no mosquitoes at Disney World is because of insecticides sprayed through the park.

-Disney never spray insecticides in a way that would disrupt guest experience (this is Disney we’re talking about!).
+Disney never sprays insecticides in a way that would disrupt the guest experience (this is Disney we’re talking about!).

 But they spray enough to ensure that the parks stay as mosquito-free as possible.